patsatsia/how-to-pass-gcp-associate-cloud-engineer-exam/README.md

 Another beginner-friendly course which covers all the GCP resources necessary for the GCP Associate Cloud Engineer (and I don't only mean clearing the exam).
 Teacher explains everything in a concise manner.
 There are a lof of quizzes included, alongside with very useful resources.

+Also, each section of the course includes demos from the instructor on how things should be configured on the GCP platform.
+Demos include setting up (creating, updating, managing, deleting) resources using both console and a Google Cloud SDK (Command-Line Interface For Google Cloud Platform Products & Services)